rocky-jaiswal/my_blogs/source/2012-09-09-rails_on_ruby_jruby_a_performance_comparison.html.markdown

 - Trinidad is almost as fast as Puma.
 - On JRuby servers the response time improves steadily as the server is hit due to JVM optimizations kicking in.
 - With concurrency enabled on Puma / Trinidad watch out for thread safety.
-- If you are looking for pure speed use warbler and Tomcat but you have moved out of the "rake" compliant world then.
+- If you are looking for pure speed use warbler and Tomcat but you have moved out of the "rack" compliant world then.

 Also, with JVM / JRuby / multi-threading, there is big advantage of running jobs is background threads without relying on external processes.